MouseBiteLabs/Super-Game-Boy-Plus/README.md

 #### Option 3: Qwertymodo's Clock Mod

 If you don't want to deal with an ATTINY85, the board is fully compatible with <a href="https://www.qwertymodo.com/hardware-projects/snes/super-game-boy-clock-mod">qwertymodo's SGB clock mod</a>.
 The downside to this is that if you want to change the clock speed, you will still need to buy the Super Game Boy Commander controller from Hori... and those are *not* cheap.
 The main draw to qwertymodo's mod under normal circumstances is the clock speed is fixed, however since you can fix it pretty easily by soldering in the Group B components, the usefulness is a bit diminished.
 But in any case, it is still an option.
-All you have to do is follow the instructions on his site to install it, they apply to my SGB boards as well.
+All you have to do is follow the instructions on his site to install it, they apply to my SGB+ boards as well.
 Make sure the CLK1 pads remain bridged.

 ### Step 3: Adding a Link Port